 While extolling the benefits of Tai Chi, please be apprised that there is not any implied, or guaranteed measure of success.

-You acknowledge by your continued use of this site and programs that you understand the inherent risks of physical activity and indemnify this program of any personal injury.
+You acknowledge by your continued use of this site and programs that you understand the inherent risks of physical activity and indemnify me, Barbara Helynn Heard, and my businness, Awareness Massage, of any personal injury.

 In teaching qigong and tai chi, Barbara Helynn focuses on helping participants nurture and maintain health.
 An experienced movement coach and teacher, she gives specific suggestions to help participants develop more presence and awareness in our bodies so that we can move more easily and smoothly and we can develop both internal and external balance and strength.
 Regular tai chi and qigong practice can support all physical activities of daily living, and can also enhance our confidence, calmness, and pleasure of being alive.
 Barbara Helynn is committed to helping us all love and enjoy our bodies and our lives, just the way we are.

 Although Barbara Helynn occasionally refers to the martial applications of the tai chi moves, this is not her area of expertise, nor her focus in teaching.

 Barbara Helynn has been a licensed massage therapist since 1996, and a teacher of massage continuing education classes since about 2005.
 She danced hula for 19 years, West African dance for 10 years, and practiced Pilates for over 10 years.
 These combined experiences have given her an embodied understanding of human form, movement and the marvelous connections and interactions between body, mind and spirit, and laid a strong foundation for her tai chi practice and teaching.

 I offer my services and time free of charge.
 I do this willingly, without any thought of remuneration, profit, or gain.